top of page

 Position in the body: middle of the chest, also cardiac plexus

-Energy Body: Astral body, Spiritual body
+Energy Body: Spiritual Emotional body

 Archetypes

-Veda: Blessing Shiva, Shiva and Parvati marriage of spirit and matter
+Veda: Blessing Shiva, Shiva and Parvati, marriage of spirit and matter

-Veda energy body: Heart Merkaba
+Veda energy body: Heart as the centre of the Merkaba

 Celtic shamanism: Spirit of Air and Athame-sword